ircdocs/mission/README.md

 The [GoshuIRC org](https://github.com/goshuirc) is a lot of where this lives.
 For example, it has [irc-go](https://github.com/goshuirc/irc-go), which is I think a set of decent modules for Go that are the essence of reference code.
 Highly-tested, etc.

 There's also some other stuff on there, a Py lib I consider pretty good, a bot I haven't touched in ages, etc.

-#### ircdog

-Less a concrete reference implementation and more a useful testing tool, [ircdog](https://github.com/goshuirc/ircdog) helps debug raw protocol lines when full-blown clients might be a bit much.
-I use it a fair bit in my day-to-day testing and think it's pretty important to maintain and extend.

 #### Oragono